drondeseries/pseuplex/README.md

 Ensure *Enable local network discovery (GDM)* and *Enable Relay* are both unchecked, and then save the changes to your server's network settings.

-At this point, your plex server might not show up on *app.plex.tv* until you start pseuplex, but you should still be able to access it via its local ip.
+At this point, your plex server might not show up on *app.plex.tv* until you start the proxy server, but you should still be able to access it via its local ip.

 ### Local Access

 If you're using a custom domain name for your SSL certificate, you can hardcode the DNS entry mapping on your home router (or pihole if you have it).
-This way your domain will always resolve to the local ip when accessing via your local network (ie: map `yourdomain.com` to `192.168.1.123` or whatever the local IP of your pseuplex server is).
+This way your domain will always resolve to the local ip when accessing via your local network (ie: map `yourdomain.com` to `192.168.1.123` or whatever the local IP of your proxy server is).

 If you're having issues getting clients to connect through the proxy, try setting a firewall rule to disallow connections directly to your plex server.
 Alternatively, you can run Plex inside of docker, and set the external port to anything other than `32400`.

 ### Remote Access

-If you want to enable pseuplex for remote access, you'll need to port forward your pseuplex proxy instead of your plex server.
+If you want to enable the proxy for remote access, you'll just need to port forward your proxy server instead of your plex server.

 ### Running